Consumer Product Safety Commission.

 IX.
 Effective Date

 The Administrative Procedure Act (APA) generally requires that the effective date of a rule be at least 30 days after publication of the final rule.
 5 U.S.C.
 553(d).
-Although a 6-month effective date has been adopted for several other section 104 rules, the Commission is proposing an effective date of 12 months after publication of the final rule in the Federal Register to allow booster seat manufacturers additional time to bring their products into compliance after the final rule is issued.
-CPSC was unable to rule out a significant economic impact for some booster seat importers and small firms, and a 12-month effective date will allow additional time for manufacturers and importers to make necessary changes to bring their booster seats into conformance with the ASTM F2640-17ε1 and arrange for third party testing.
+Typically, the Commission provides a 6-month effective date for final rules issued for durable infant or toddler products under section 104 of the CPSIA.
+However, in the NPR, the Commission proposed that the booster seat rule be effective 12 months after publication of the final rule in the Federal Register, to allow booster seat manufacturers additional time to bring their products into compliance.

 X. Regulatory Flexibility Act

 The Regulatory Flexibility Act (RFA), 5 U.S.C.
 601-612, requires that agencies review a proposed rule and a final rule for the rule's potential economic impact on small entities, including small businesses.
 Section 604 of the RFA generally requires that agencies prepare a final regulatory flexibility analysis (FRFA) when promulgating final rules, unless the head of the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
 For booster seats, staff cannot rule out a significant economic impact for 19 of the 29 (66 percent) known small domestic suppliers of booster seats to the U.S. market.
 Accordingly, staff prepared a FRFA that is available at Tab D of the Staff's Final Rule Briefing Package.
 We provide a summary of the FRFA below.